 Through the Office of Diversity and Inclusion, we aim to further an atmosphere of acceptance and understanding at Loyola; to advance inclusive student enrollment efforts; to improve the diversity of our campus; and to develop a more supportive retention strategy while fostering an environment in which everyone in our community feels a sense of safety, belonging, and representation.

-The Affirmative Action and Diversity Committee develops and recommends programming, curricular, and other university-wide initiatives addressing diversity.
+The Diversity, Equity & Inclusion Committee develops and recommends programming, curricular, and other university-wide initiatives addressing diversity.
 Members of the committee include faculty representatives from each of the colleges and library, Student Government Association, and other relevant offices.